aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-table-manipulation/extract-row-text-from-table/_index.md

 Welcome to this comprehensive tutorial on extracting row text from tables in OneNote documents using Aspose.Note for Java.
 Aspose.Note is a powerful Java library that enables developers to work with Microsoft OneNote files seamlessly.
 In this tutorial, we'll guide you through the process step by step, demonstrating how to efficiently extract row text from tables in your OneNote documents.
 ## Prerequisites
 Before we dive into the tutorial, make sure you have the following prerequisites in place:
 - Aspose.Note for Java Library: Ensure that you have the Aspose.Note for Java library installed.
-You can download it from the [official download link](https://releases.aspose.com/note/java/).
+You can download it from the [download link](https://releases.aspose.com/note/java/).
 - Java Development Environment: Make sure you have a Java development environment set up on your machine.
 - OneNote Document: Prepare a sample OneNote document (e.g., "Sample1.one") containing tables from which you want to extract row text.
 ## Import Packages